 In the memory of Marseille, it is also the route of traffic jams because there is only one road and on weekends, the tourist crowd is very large.
 So how to escape it?

-Easy: from 25 June, from the Belle Vue hotel, you walk on the Old Port towards the shade house and you embark for 8 Euros on shuttle Old Port > Les Goudes.
+Easy: from 25nd June, from the Belle Vue hotel, you walk on the Old Port towards the shade house and you embark for 8 Euros on shuttle Old Port > Les Goudes.
 It passes through the port of Pointe Rouge but it's a match.

 Another possible option: rent a boat if you have your license.

-The journey is superb: view of the Chateau d'If, The islands of Friuli, Maïre Island – which looks like a molar or the mysterious island – and here you are in the mineral setting of Goudes.
+The journey is superb: views of the Château d'If, the Frioul Islands , the Maïre Island – which resembles a molar or the mysterious island – and here you are arriving in the mineral landscape of Les Goudes.

 Second step: swimming in Goudes